Kabir-Narula/WEB322-LegoSets/README.md

 - Ensured responsive design elements for a seamless user experience across various devices.

 ### 2. Custom HTML Pages
-- Developed custom HTML pages for different views:
+- Developed custom HTML pages for different views, including the home page, about page, and theme-based Lego sets pages.
-  - **`home.html`**:
-    - Responsive navbar with links to the landing page, about page, and theme dropdown.
-    - Hero section encouraging users to explore the Lego collection with direct links to individual Lego sets.
-  - **`about.html`**:
-    - Maintained a consistent layout with the home page.
+- Maintained a consistent layout and user-friendly interface.
-    - Featured a hero section with information about the creator, including an image and a brief description of hobbies and interests.
-  - **`404.html`**:
-    - Crafted a custom 404 error page with relevant messaging or imagery to guide users back to the main content seamlessly.

 ### 3. Dynamic Routes and Data Handling with Sequelize
 - Refactored code to use Sequelize with PostgreSQL for efficient data management.
-- Configured dynamic routes and HTTP status codes in the `server.js` file.
+- Configured dynamic routes and HTTP status codes.
 - Implemented query parameter handling to filter Lego sets based on themes.
 - Utilized Sequelize to handle database operations, enabling the creation, modification, and deletion of Lego sets.